Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddObservables.rst

 ````````````````````````````````````

 Edit the :file:`tutorial.module.ts` Angular module for the tutorial plugin to
-add the provider entry for the storage service.
+add the provider entry for the Observer service.

 ----